Information for Healthcare Professionals

-Please see the Provider Health Alert for the most current information on specimen submission to the Contra Costa Public Health Lab.
-Ambulatory care patients who are not in a priority group listed above can be tested by sending specimens to a commercial lab.
+Please see the Provider Health Alert for the most current information on testing.
+Ambulatory care patients who are in the priority group listed above, but can get expedited testing in 24 hours or less, or are not within the priority groups, can be tested by sending specimens to a commercial or health system lab.

 If a patient presents and is suspected of having COVID-19, or is a confirmed case, proper infection control measures should be put in place immediately:

 Place surgical mask on patient and place patient in private room with door closed (optimally, a negative-pressure, airborne isolation room).

 Implement all of the infection control procedures listed below for healthcare workers: